 The Monitoring Officer has a pro-active role in ensuring good practice, good procedures and good governance.
 This involves promoting networking, collaboration and joined-up working practices and decision making as well as ensuring standing orders, codes of practice, procedures are kept under review and up to date.
-Collaborative working entails regular monthly liaison meetings with the three Statutory Officers, Heads of Service/Management Team as well as working in partnership with other departments to develop and disseminate policies and Work being carried out to further develop and refine the use of resources represents a good current example of collaborative working.
+Collaborative working entails regular monthly liaison meetings with the three Statutory Officers, Heads of Service/Management Team as well as working in partnership with other departments to develop and disseminate policies and procedures.
+Work being carried out to further develop and refine the use of resources represents a good current example of collaborative working.
 The Council is rated an Excellent Authority by the Audit Commission and received the highest nation wide score in respect of Use of Resources.
-On the 17th March 2008 the Council received the prestigious Local Government Chronicle Finance Award for being the Council that could best demonstrate tight fiscal controls, good innovation and use of IT and team development leading to increased efficiency.
+Last year on the 17th March 2008 the Council received the prestigious Local Government Chronicle Finance Award for being the Council that could best demonstrate tight fiscal controls, good innovation and use of IT and team development leading to increased efficiency.
 The judges praised the Council's transformation which they felt represented "a true three-year journey to excellence".
-Also this year the National Public Sector Risk Management Awards 2008 highly commended the Council on Strategic Risk and the Council was a finalist at the MJ 2008 Achievement Awards in the Best Use of Resources Achievement of the Year category for maximising resource impact through innovation and transformation.